Azure/iotedge-lorawan-starterkit/docs/user-guide/observability.md

 We recommend that you use Azure Monitor for observability when working with the starter kit.
 To observe the system, we make use of metrics and logs, but we do not support distributed tracing for the starter kit.
 However, you will get some limited tracing functionality between the Network Server and its dependencies, but only if you decide to use Azure Monitor.

-Even if you decide to not use Azure Monitor, you can always access metrics in Prometheus format on the Network Server at the path `/metrics`, similarly to how you can [access built-in metrics](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-built-in-metrics?view=iotedge-2020-11) on IoT Edge.
+Even if you decide to not use Azure Monitor, you can always access metrics in [Prometheus](https://prometheus.io/docs/introduction/overview/) format on the Network Server at the path `/metrics`, similarly to how you can [access built-in metrics](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-built-in-metrics?view=iotedge-2020-11) on IoT Edge.
 The Network Server will always expose logs via the standard output and standard error.

 ## Integrating with Azure Monitor

-If you decide to use Azure Monitor, you will need to create an Application Insights instance and a Log Analytics workspace in your subscription.
+If you decide to use Azure Monitor, you will need to create an Application Insights instance and a Log Analytics workspace in your Azure subscription.
 Follow the steps in the [Dev Guide](devguide.md) to learn how to deploy the engine components.
 To enable observability using Azure Monitor, ensure that the following settings in your `.env` file (also described in the Dev Guide) are used for the IoT Edge deployment:

 ```{bash}
 APPINSIGHTS_INSTRUMENTATIONKEY={appinsights_key}